Woolfrey/woolfrey.github.io/_posts/25-06-26-quantifying-quality.md

 The problem is, a customer might not always be clear or precise in what they mean.
 But, since LSS is based on empiricism, it is necessary to translate vague customer requirements in to quantifiable metrics.
 That way we can collect and scrutinise the data in the Measure and Analyse phases.

 The Citical-To-Quality (CTQ) tree is a standard LSS tool used in the Define phase.
-It helps refine vague, or subjective notions about quality in to objective measurements.[^1] This is integral because these metrics become the basis for the data collection plan in the Measure phase.
+It helps refine vague, or subjective notions about quality in to objective measurements.[^1]

 A CTQ tree contains 3 (or 4) components:
 1. What the customer needs,